gbmhunter/blog/content/electronics/communication-protocols/pci-express-pcie/_index.md

 The configuration space is a standardized section of memory on PCIe cards that allows PCIe cards to configure correctly.

-{{< img src="pci-type-0-non-bridge-config-space-diagram-v2.png" width="624px" caption="The standardised registers that belong to the PCI/PCIe Type 0 (non-bridge) configuration space.
-Image from https://en.wikipedia.org."  >}}
+{{% figure src="pci-type-0-non-bridge-config-space-diagram-v2.png" width="624px" caption="The standardised registers that belong to the PCI/PCIe Type 0 (non-bridge) configuration space.
+Image from https://en.wikipedia.org."  %}}

 ## What Are BARs?